YbicG/OrbitModule/README.md

 		Speed -> Speed at which to rotate.
 		OrbitDirection -> Direction to rotate in.
 Valid Directions are "clockwise" and "counterclockwise".

-## SquareOrbit: Orbits a position in a square movement.
+## SquareOrbit - Orbits a position in a square movement.
 	### ARGS:
 		Part -> Part to be rotated.
 		Time -> Time until completion.